 School Food Programs

-During the Fall of 2015, LPHI partnered with Pew Charitable Trust to host a statewide summit with representatives from government, community-based organizations, schools, food service industries and research institutions from across Louisiana to discuss effective ways of creating healthier school environments and release results of The PEW Charitable Trust's 2015 Louisiana public opinion research poll about school food.
-Results of the poll showed that sixty-eight percent of respondents in Louisiana support requiring public schools to meet the national nutrition standards for foods sold in school and an overwhelming majority of respondents support schools meeting the national nutrition standards for school snacks.
+During the Fall of 2015, LPHI partnered with Pew Charitable Trust to host a statewide summit with representatives from government, community-based organizations, schools, food service industries and research institutions across Louisiana to discuss effective ways of creating healthier school environments.
+The results of The PEW Charitable Trust's 2015 Louisiana public opinion research poll about school food were released at this event.
+Results of the poll showed that 68 percent of respondents in Louisiana support requiring public schools to meet the national nutrition standards for foods sold in school and an overwhelming majority of respondents support schools meeting the national nutrition standards for school snacks.

-The Louisiana Department of Health’s Bureau of Chronic Disease Prevention and Health Promotion has partnered with LPHI to assess current fundraising practices in schools and to develop a roadmap on implementing healthy fundraising.
+The Louisiana Department of Health’s Bureau of Chronic Disease Prevention and Health Promotion has partnered with LPHI to assess current food-based fundraising practices in schools and to develop a roadmap on implementing healthy food-based fundraising.
 Findings from the assessment revealed challenges and success stories on creative strategies to ensure the healthiest foods are being sold in school.
-The Roadmap to Healthy Fundraising in Louisiana Schools will be released in the Fall of 2016.
+The Roadmap to Healthy Fundraising in Louisiana Schools was released in the fall of 2016 and is available here.